espocrm/documentation/docs/extensions/google-integration/setting-up.md

 ## Access control

-**Important**: By default regular users don’t have access to Google Calendar and Contacts integrations.
+**Important**: By default, regular users don’t have access to Google Calendar and Contacts integrations.
 Administrator needs to enable access in Roles.
 The following scopes need to be enabled:

-* External Accounts
+* External Accounts;
-* Google Calendar
+* Google Calendar;
-* Google Contacts
+* Google Contacts.

 ![Roles](../../_static/images/extensions/google-integration/setting-up/roles.png)